CARC B13 Active

 Cause Frequency

-Duplicate claim submission The same claim was unintentionally submitted more than once due to human error, batch processing mistakes, or system glitches, and the payer already paid the first submission Most Common
+Duplicate claim submission The same claim was submitted and paid twice, either due to manual resubmission or system error Most Common

 How to Resolve